reuniverse/reuniverse/rfcs/0001-reuniverse.md

 # Summary
 [summary]: #summary

-Reuniverse will _generate documentation for the entire Reason ecosystem_, by becoming the one place to find packages, and read package documentation and guides.
+Reuniverse is a _universal documentation hub for the entire Reason ecosystem_, becoming the one place to find packages, and read package documentation and guides.